Declan Michael Laird: Life and acting career

 In 2011, whilst on holiday in Los Angeles, Laird was convinced by his father to take part in an acting workshop hosted by the Stella Adler Studio of Acting.
 Initially hesitant to take part, Laird was eventually bribed $50 by his father and despite having no previous acting training, the staff were so impressed by his performance that they offered Laird a fully funded scholarship for the young actor to study in America.
-Whilst studying, Laird has appeared in a number of productions in America in both theatre and in film.
 In 2014, he landed the role of Colin in the American online drama Camp Abercorn.
-Set in the Rocky Mountains, the online series centres around Camp Abercorn run by a fictional scout like organisation called the Compass Guides of America.
-Colin, a British teenager, is forced to work against his will at the camp by his uncle.
-The series which premiered in September 2014 was crowd funded online and was endorsed by former Star Trek actor George Takei.
+The series, which premiered in September 2014, was crowd funded online and was endorsed by former Star Trek actor George Takei.

-In 2014, Laird became the face of Coca-Cola for their commercial surrounding the 2014 FIFA World Cup.
-In the same year, he was invited to take part in the BAFTA Los Angeles Newcomers Program.
-The program is aimed at UK industry professionals and students who work in or study film or television and have recently moved to Los Angeles.
-In 2015, he returned to Scotland briefly to join the judging panel of the 2015 The Scottish Short Film Festival, three years after winning the Best Actor accolade at the same festival.
-Later this year, Laird will begin filming for the feature film The Rectory opposite Robert Portal.
-The horror thriller will follows paranormal investigator Harry Price who hosts a year-long experiment in England's most haunted house.
-In addition to this, filming will begin around Christmas time for The Street in which Laird will be playing the role of a boxer.